Harold Goldblatt

-Harold Goldblatt (born Israel Goldblatt, 5 July 1899 – 22 March 1982) was an actor, theatre director and theatre producer from Northern Ireland.
+Harold Goldblatt (born Israel Goldblatt, 5 July 1899 – 22 March 1982) was a British actor, theatre director and theatre producer, born in Manchester, but mostly raised in Belfast.

-He was born in Manchester, England, to Russian Jewish parents, and subsequently moved with his family to Northern Ireland, where he grew up in Belfast.
+Goldblatt was born in Manchester, England, to Russian Jewish parents, and subsequently moved with his family to Belfast, where he grew up.
 He married Leah (Lillie) Rosenzweig.
-They had two living children a daughter Joan and a son Ivan.
+They had two children, a daughter Joan, and a son Ivan.
 He founded the Jewish Institute Dramatic Society, and remained a prominent member after their merger with the Northern Ireland Players and the Ulster Theatre in 1940 to form the Group Theatre.
 He left the Group Theatre in 1959, and in 1963 he formed the Ulster Theatre Company, which included a number of former Group members.